 If you are considered a transfer student at Keene State College…

 Whether you are entering Keene State College in the spring or fall there are a few "Hootie’s How To’s" that you will need to complete once your enrollment service fee is paid.

 Soon after you have paid your enrollment fee you will receive a communication from Academic and Career Advising (ACA).

-We will ask you to submit a Registration Data Form (RDF) that will assist ACA Academic Advisors in registering you for up to 12 credits in your academic major.
-We use the information you provide us and your transcripts from other colleges to craft a fall schedule that will move you toward degree completion.
+Academic & Career Advising will ask you to submit a Registration Data Form (RDF) that will assist Academic Advisors in registering you for up to 12-16 credits in your academic major.
+They use the information you provide them and your transcripts from other colleges to craft a spring or fall schedule that will move you toward degree completion.

-An advisor will mail you a packet of information and a personalized letter once your registration in up to 12 credits is complete.
-You will then register online for one additional course.
-The Orientation Workbook will be a great tool for you.
+An advisor will email you a packet of information and a personalized letter once your registration up to 12-16 credits is complete.
+You will then register online for any additional courses needed.